hadronized/blog/kakoune-2023.md

 # Conclusion

+Today, I’m mainly using both Kakoune and Helix.
+Helix still has some bugs, even with tree-sitter (which my daemon doesn’t have, funnily!), so I sometimes use one or the other tool.

 I have learned so many things lately, with both Helix and Kakoune (especially Kakoune, it made me love UNIX even more).
 All of that echoes the disclaimer I made earlier: yes, Vim and Neovim are good, but Kakoune and Helix are so much better to me.
 Better designs, better editing experiences, largely snappier, more confidence in the direction of the